 One of the most important aspects of this conversation is what you want for your future.
 By explaining everything you will personally gain from going to your college as opposed to the one you had planned with your friends, they are more likely to see your reasons for taking this opportunity.
 The best of friends will want what’s best for you, no matter what.

 The other most important aspect of this conversation will be about how you plan to handle your friendships.
 Obviously, your friends don’t want to lose you.
 They won’t be happy to discover you won’t be embarking on the same journey as them.
 Have a couple of ideas prepared ahead of time, so when they ask you questions such as, “When will I see you?” or when they make statements such as, “We’ll never get to talk to you,” you will have a response that will make them more accepting of the situation.

 When Your Reasons Are Tricky

-Sometimes your reasons for wanting to attend a different school than your friends are far more difficult to explain than something like “one has my major and the other doesn’t.”
+Sometimes, your reasons for wanting to attend a different school than your friends are difficult to explain.
 You might want to go to another school because you want this chance to be on your own.
 Maybe this decision was made because you want to break away from your friends.
-When this is the case, you may be better off by explaining that this is simply something you have to do, and that you hope they respect your decision.
+When this is the case, you are better off by explaining that this is simply something you have to do and that you hope they respect your decision.
 Again, trust that your true lifelong friends will understand.